aletje/Data-Lake-with-Spark/README.md

     - `songs`  are songs from music metadata database
     - `artists` are artists from music metadata database
     - `time` are timestamps of records in songplays broken down into specific units

-#### ETL pipeline
-The ETL pipeline `etl.py` uses Python and Spark SQL:
-    - Extracts json files from s3
-    - Transforms them into PySpark DataFrames
-    - Loads them back into s3 as parquet files for analytical purposes